zotoio/launchdarkly-nodeutils/README.md

 LaunchDarkly (https://launchdarkly.com/) provides SaaS based Feature Flag management at scale, with SDKs for all major Languages.

-This module provides NodeJs functions wrapping the LaunchDarkly API.
-Note that this is not the sdk for implementing flags - it is the api to manage your account/flags.
+This unofficial module provides NodeJs functions wrapping the LaunchDarkly API.
+This is not the sdk for implementing flags in your app - it is the api to manage your account/flags.

 ## Why?
 There does not appear to be a project currently providing a simple interface to manage flags in LaunchDarkly via API in nodejs.